Warehouse Staffing Shortages Are At New Lows

 Warehouse employment is seeing new lows after a long period of decline.
 Covid and ensuing supply chain disruptions took a massive toll on warehouse employment.
 But now, a recovery seems to be underway, and the warehouse employment rate is moving from strength to strength.
 The result is a warehouse worker shortage.

-1.44 million workers
+In July, 1.44 million workers

 were employed in the warehouse sector, according to the BLS.
 This represents three consecutive months of warehouse employment growth and surpassing the record set in November.